OPG Supports the United Nations Sustainable Development Goals

 OPG contribution toward SDG:

 • OPG puts the health and safety of its employees first and foremost.
 Pursuing safety excellence starts with our strong health and safety culture, which has been recognized with a number of industry awards over the years.
-In 2022, our strong health and safety culture was recognized with an Electricity Canada President’s Award of Excellence for Employee Safety, with a top ranking in safety performance compared to peers, and OPG was named to Canadian Occupational Safety’s 2022 5-Star Safety Cultures list.
 Our commitment to health and safety excellence includes a framework of standards and procedures, mechanisms for continual improvement, and a team-oriented approach.

-• Fostering positive labour relations is an important focus for OPG.
-As of December 31, 2022, 87.2% of OPG’s regular workforce was represented by a union, including the Power Workers’ Union (PWU), the Society of United Professionals (Society), and several building trades unions.
+• Fostering positive labour relations is an important focus for OPG and greater than 80% of OPG’s regular workforce was represented by a union, including the Power Workers’ Union (PWU), the Society of United Professionals (Society), and several building trades unions.

 Alignment with SDG target:9 - Industry, Innovation and Infrastructure